-There are 437 sawmills with 939 headrigs operating now in Vietnam.
+There are 437 sawmills with 939 headrigs operating now in Vietnam, more than three-fourths of which are located within 100 kms. of the Saigon-Bien Hoa area.

 This total includes about ten vertical headrigs; the balance of the sawmills are horizontal bandmills known locally as the CD-4.